 Her research has been designed and deployed to have impact beyond the University of Brighton.
 Having secured funding through highly competitive streams (for example, the World Bank, UN, EU and the Commonwealth Secretariat), she has deployed her own research frameworks drawing upon a number of qualitative, participatory and cross-disciplinary techniques, such as the Peer2Peer (P2P) collaborative approach and delivered research in various formats.

 She is interested in the debates on global governance and policymaking, especially the role of international organisations and NGOs and international treaties in the development and management of tourism and leisure spaces and places as well as how the global agenda on development plays out on the ground, how it is contested, challenged and resisted.

 Her research practice focuses primarily on aspect associated with:

 - tourism in the developing world, especially Africa

-- travel philanthropy - the act of giving beyond volunteering
+- travel philanthropy - serious leisure and the act of giving beyond volunteering

-- tourism and hospitality training needs analysis, capacity building and curriculum development.
+- tourism, leisure and hospitality training needs analysis, capacity building and curriculum development.

 Her research and consultancy engagements and contributions are primarily in the field of:

 - destination planning and product development and management